ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/022-Map-Reduce.md

 ## History Of MapReduce:

-Google was challenged with processing really large datasets in a distributed system in th early 2000. in 2004, two of google engineers came up with MapReduce model.
+Google was challenged with processing really large datasets in a distributed system in the early 2000. in 2004, two of google engineers came up with MapReduce model.